- Hua Hin Train Station is 229.04 km from Bangkok Train Station.

 - Original station building was constructed in 1910.

 - Station building was rebuilt in 1925 in its current style.

 - Hua Train Station features an ornate building (Sanam Chandra Palace Railway Pavilion) used as a waiting room by royalty returning from visits to Klai Kangwon Palace in Hua Hin.

 - Hua Hin Train Station is near the city centre and 800 metres walk from Hua Hin beach.

-There 12 trains a day from Hua Hin to Bangkok.
+There are 9 daily train services from Hua Hin to Bangkok.

-There are 11 trains a day from Hua Hin to Surat Thani.
+There 9 direct train services a day from Hua Hin to Surat Thani.